Close Menu

 A virus found in the remains of Vikings can provide new knowledge about which diseases we are likely to suffer from in the future.
 It can also teach us how ancient peoples migrated.

-Lead researcher Terry Jones, at the University in Cambridge, together with other researchers, has isolated virus DNA from human archaeological skeletal findings from, among others, Greenland, Russia, England and Sweden.
+Lead researcher Terry Jones, at the University of Cambridge, together with other researchers, has isolated virus DNA from human archaeological skeletal findings from, among others, Greenland, Russia, England, and Sweden.

-Since this virus has been around for several thousands of years, it may be possible to track this particular mutation of the virus around the world and thereby assess how ancient peoples traveled.
+Since this virus has been around for several thousand years, it may be possible to track this particular mutation of the virus around the world and thereby assess how ancient peoples traveled.

 The older variants of the virus that the scientists have now found could be used to recreate just those variants inside the lab and see if they are dangerous, and if they occur again, it could be a way to prepare and prevent disease.